- Date : 16/04/2021

 Documents required for purchasing motor insurance in 2020

-The following seven documents need to be presented when purchasing a motor insurance policy:
+The following seven documents need to be presented when purchasing a new or renewing motor insurance policy:

 1. Proof of identity (any one of the following):